Frequently asked questions

 Preserving habitats and biodiversity.
 The land is so wild it must be really species rich.
 Why do you want to trample all over it?

 STT are custodians of the wild land between Fisherman’s and the leisure centre.
 We are working closely with Warwickshire Wildlife Trust and specialist consultants Middlemarch Environmental www.middlemarch-environmental.com to ensure that the ecology of this area is enhanced through a tailored management plan.
-WWT are fully in support of the scheme as the current ecology is relatively uniform and is likely to decline if not managed in a way that promotes biodiversity.
+WWT are fully in support of an improvement scheme as the current ecology is relatively uniform and is likely to decline if not managed in a way that promotes biodiversity.
 Until the 1960’s half of this land was a rubbish tip.

 Ian Jelley, Director of Living Landscapes at Warwickshire Wildlife Trust said: “The area is designated a Local Wildlife Site, which recognises the important role it plays for native wildlife in the local area.
 In addition, because it is located next the River Avon it plays a crucial role in habitat connectivity, enabling species to move through the landscape.
 Over time, dominant species prevail, creating uniform habitat, reducing the overall number of plant species.
 So much of our natural world interacts in a complex system of food webs, that as soon as you reduce the overall plant species diversity, you reduce the overall wildlife further up the food chain.
 Prior to human habitat this diversity was created from large groups of herbivores like bison, however in the UK we no longer have these and therefore human intervention in the form of management required.